devdotbo/svm-escrow-contracts-v0/UPGRADE_PLAN.md

 - pinocchio: 0.5 → 0.8.4
 - solana-program: 2.1 → 2.3.0 (only if absolutely necessary)
 - solana-sdk: 2.1 → 2.3.0 (only in tests)
+- solana-program-test: 2.1 → 2.3.0 (tests only)
 - spl-token: 6.0 → latest
 - thiserror: 1.0 → latest
 - num-derive: 0.4 → latest
 - num-traits: 0.2 → latest
 - bincode: 1.3 → latest
 - tokio: 1.x → latest

+### Compatibility Notes
+- **Version Alignment**: solana-program, solana-sdk, and solana-program-test MUST use the same version (2.3.0)
+- **SPL Token**: May need specific version compatible with solana-program 2.3.0
+- **Rust Version**: Solana 2.3.0 likely requires Rust 1.75+, our target 1.87.0 is compatible

 ### solana-program Usage Analysis
 Currently using solana-program for: